jspinak/brobot/docs/docs/01-getting-started/states.md

 The `@State` annotation uses reflection through `AnnotatedStateBuilder` and `StateComponentExtractor` to:

-1. **Automatically extract** all StateImage, StateString, and StateObject fields from the class
+1. **Automatically extract** all StateImage, StateRegion, StateLocation, and StateString fields from the class
 2. **Build a State object** internally using the extracted components
 3. **Register it** with the state management system